OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 You can get information about bypass via the stats event and through the unix socket.
 `ìface-stat` will return the number of bypassed packets (adding packets for a flow when it timeout).
-`ebpf-bypassed-stats` command will return the number of element in IPv4 and IPv6 flow tables for each interfaces.
+`ebpf-bypassed-stats` command will return the number of elements in IPv4 and IPv6 flow tables for each interfaces.